mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 ### Pens

-In any Bloxley game, we have on one hand the **User** who is playing the game, and the **Controller** on the other which handles the game logic.
+In any Bloxley game, we have the **User** who is playing the game, and the **Controller** which handles the game logic.
 However, the user communicates with the game through button presses and mouse movements--and the controller communicates through moving the actors, and changing the patches.
 So there needs to be some intermediary that can speak to both users and controllers.

 ![Pen Diagram]()

 Bloxley calls this intermediary a _Pen_.
 Pens take in user interactions like key presses, and tell the controller what that key press means.
 All pens are a subclass of `BXPen`, although there's a special subclass called `BXPlayPen` designed for pens used in gameplay.
 The only behavior that `BXPen` directly implements is Delete for undo, and Shift+Delete for resetting the level.  `BXPlayPen`, however, also includes using the arrow keys to move the currently selected actor, Space to change the currently selected actor, and some mouse control as well.

 In Tilox, we want to change what the arrow keys do.
 So we'll create our own special subclass of `BXPlayPen`, called `TiloxPlayPen`.
-Create the file `tilox/TiloxPlayPen.as` and insert the following code:
+In the `tilox` directory, create the file `TiloxPlayPen.as` and insert the following code:

     package tilox {